David-Worboys/Black-DVD-Archiver/README.md

      * 6 - Check sum
      * Userguide_Example — The Project Name
  * _DVD Build Folder_ - This is set by the user
-   * The folder in which all the assets required to build a DVD are marshalled
+   * The folder in which all the assets required to build a DVD are marshalled into uniquely named sub-folders
-   * It will be overwritten on the next DVD build
+     * These folders will be deleted on successfully completing a DVD build.
    * The relevant files will be copied from here to the _Archive Folder_ when a DVD build is complete

 ### DVD Input Files Panel